varabyte/kobweb/README.md

 ---

-**Kobweb is still a technology preview, but it's usable, and it is getting close to stabilization**.
+**Kobweb is still only publishing pre-release versions, but it's been usable for a while now, and it is getting close to stabilization**.
 Please consider starring the project to indicate interest, so we know we're creating something the community wants.
 [How ready is it? ▼](https://github.com/varabyte/kobweb#can-we-kobweb-yet)

 Our goal is to provide: